 While we periodically monitor our warranty activities and claims, if actual costs incurred were to be different from our estimates, we would recognize adjustments to our warranty reserves in the period in which those differences arise or are identified.
-Such adjustments could be material to our results of operations in the period the adjustments are made.
+Such adjustments could be material to cost of revenue in our results of operations in the period the adjustments are made.